Roméo Elvis

-Roméo Johnny Elvis Kiki Van Laeken ([vɑn ˈlaːkə(n)]; born 13 December 1992), better known by his stage name Roméo Elvis ([ʁɔmeo ɛlvis]), is a Belgian rapper and hip hop artist.
+Roméo Johnny Elvis Kiki Van Laeken ([vɑn ˈlaːkə(n)]; born 13 December 1992), better known by his stage name Roméo Elvis ([ʁɔmeo ɛlvis]), is a Belgian rapper and record producer.

 His career began with the release of two EPs in 2013 and 2014, titled Bruxelles c'est devenu la jungle and Famille nombreuse.
 In 2016, his album EP Morale was released.
 In 2017 and 2018, two more albums were released: Morale 2 and his reissue Morale 2 luxe (released from his collaboration with producer Le Motel).
 In 2019, he released an album titled Chocolat and another album in 2022 titled Tout Peut Arriver.
-He has close connections with Belgian band L'Or du Commun, duo Caballero & JeanJass, and French rapper Lomepal.
+He has close connections with Belgian band L'Or du Commun, hip hop duo Caballero & JeanJass, and French rapper Lomepal.

 Biography

-Roméo Elvis was born on 13 December 1992 in Uccle, Belgium.
-Interested in music since his youth, he developed a style distinct from that of his father, the singer Marka, his mother, the comedian Laurence Bibot, and his younger sister, the singer and pianist Angèle.
+Roméo van Laeken was born on 13 December 1992 in Uccle, Belgium, from a family of French-speaking Belgian artists.
+His father Serge Van Laeken, better known as Marka, is a singer and songwriter.
+His mother Laurence Bibot is a comedian, and his younger sister Angèle is an international singer-songwriter.
+Interested in music since his youth, he developed a style distinct from that of other members of his family.
 Roméo Elvis was raised in Linkebeek, in the southern suburbs of Brussels, and later relocated to Forest.

-After college, he continued his secondary studies at Saint-Luc Tournai Institute where he learned to paint and draw.
+After primary school, he continued his secondary studies at Saint-Luc Tournai Institute where he learned to paint and draw.
 It was during this time that Elvis began rapping with his friends.
 His artistic training continued at ESA 75, in Brussels, where he studied photo-journalism.
 While continuing to practice rap, he became close to members of L'Or du Commun.

 While his first EPs were being released, Roméo Elvis was working as a cashier at the supermarket chain Carrefour.
 Despite his success, he was not able to earn enough money from rapping alone.
 Shortly before the release of the album Bruxelles arrive, he quit his job and devoted himself solely to music.
-His newest EP, Morale 2luxe, was released on February 15, 2018.
-Morale 2luxe is a remake of his album, Morale 2, released in March 2017.
+In 2016, Elvis and producer Le Motel released the EP Morale, which was a musical breakthrough for Elvis in Belgium and in France.
+Morale was followed in March 2017 by the studio album Morale 2, which was reissued in February 2018 as the double record Morale 2luxe.